qyang-nj/llios/macho_parser/README.md

-# Mach-O Format
-This is **not** a complete reference of Mach-O format.

-## Mach-O Parser
+# Mach-O Parser
 To learn the Mach-O format, no way is better than building a parser from scratch.
-It helps me understand, byte by byte, how Mach-O format is laid out.
-This parser actually turns out to be a super light version of the combination of  `otool`, `nm`, `strings`, etc.
+This helps me understand, byte by byte, how Mach-O format is laid out.
+This parser actually turns out to be a super light version of the combination of  `otool`, `nm`, `strings`, `codesign` etc.

 #### Usage
-To build the parser, run `./build.sh`.
+To build the parser, run `./build.sh --openssl`.
+(Openssl is not required if not parsing code signature.)

 ```
 $ ./macho_parser -h